Muhannad7794/vp_baseFree_tracking/README.md

   - The model is a "strong stabilizer".
 It applies larger level of smoothness, and is more sensitive to jitter variations, thanks to the multiple breakpoints.
   - Even with more smoothing, the lag produced by the model is essentially the same as the linear model.
 This proves the piecewise model ability to generalize over most use cases without introducing additional latency.

+- ### Sigmoid Model:
+  - The sigmoid mapping is somewhere in between the linear and piecewise models.
+It removes a noticeable amount of jitter, while still keeping the signal aligned in time.
+  - The model is a "balanced stabilizer".
+It applies moderate levels of smoothness, and is more sensitive to jitter variations, thanks to the sigmoid curve.
+  - The lag produced by the model is also essentially the same as the linear and piecewise models.
+This proves the sigmoid model ability to generalize over most use cases without introducing additional latency.

 - ### Comparitive Analysis:
   - Depending on the use case, one model may be preferred over the other.
 The linear model is a good baseline.
   - Other models, with more sigma breakpoints/variation (e.g. the piecewise model) can offer further control over tuning options, but with potential slight latency trade-offs in certain scenarios.
-  - The difference between the models from the last example will be most visible in the mid range motion scenarios, as the multiple breakpoints implemented in the piecewise model allows it to be more sensitive to the different nuances of jitter levels in those mid-range scenarios.
+  - The difference between the linear and the piecewise models will be most visible in the mid range motion scenarios, as the multiple breakpoints implemented in the piecewise model allows it to be more sensitive to the different nuances of jitter levels in those mid-range scenarios.
   - Conversely, both models will behave similarly on extreme scenarios (very static or very fast motion).
+  - The sigmoid model offers a middle ground between the two, with a smooth transition that can be beneficial in scenarios where a balance between jitter reduction and responsiveness is desired.
+  - Ultimately, the choice of model will depend on the specific requirements of the application, such as the desired level of smoothness, responsiveness, and the nature of the motion being captured.

 ---